zioproto/grafana/docs/sources/setup-grafana/configure-security/leakcheck.md

 ### Outgoing webhook

 By default, when a token leak is found, the service will automatically revoke the token and log the event.
-Aditionally, the service can be configured to send an outgoing webhook notification to a webhook URL.
+Additionally, the service can be configured to send an outgoing webhook notification to a webhook URL.

 This notification will contain a JSON payload with the following data: